cekrem/elm-ci-setup/README.md

       path: .elm
 ```

 > **Note:** Bitbucket cache definitions don't support variables, so ensure the cache path (`.elm`) matches where `ELM_HOME` points.
-Bitbucket Pipelines does not support fallback keys for file-based caches.
+Bitbucket Pipelines does not support fallback keys, so a full re-download occurs when dependencies change.

 ---